 - We record our observations and hope it resonates with readers.

 I also think that many of us appear socially awkward because we are often focused on the nearby conversations and not the person in front of us.
 I think it is also because, only in our writing, can we make sure that we’re sounding coherent.
 We have the luxury of drafting and then editing, which obviously we don’t have in conversations.

 Ideas: Write Them Down

 I’m a firm believer in the writer’s notebook.
 It’s that place where we put the haphazard thoughts on paper.
-If you’re not keeping a notebook, you won’t know what thought you had last Tuesday that will work nicely in your piece on Friday.
+If you’re not keeping a notebook, you won’t know what thought you had last Tuesday that will work nicely for your piece on Friday.
 Note: Don’t worry about the rhyme or reason of them until you finalize your topic.

 On Thursdays, I pull together these accidental thoughts, taking the time to categorize and store them on the computer under “Darlings”, which are not complete unto themselves, but some are sentences or even a paragraph that I know will work for Two Drops of Ink or for From Addict 2 Advocate.

 Sometimes these snippets are opposing or contrasting points of view about a topic.
 But I’ve found that conflicting choices produce some excellent writing.

 When you review these odds and ends, ask yourself: